niveditathetherapist/nivethechaotictherapist/README.md

 --->
 <section id="about">
     <h2>About Me</h2>
     <p>Hello!
 I'm Nivedita Kulkarni, a mental health professional 5+ years of experience helping individuals, children, adolscents and adults navigate life's challenges.
-My approach is grounded with a integrative aporoach towards counseling [mainly a cobination of persona centered therapy with a combination of Cognitive Behaviour Theraoy and Transactional Analysis, etc.].</p>
+My approach is grounded with a integrative aporoach towards counseling [mainly a cobination of person centered therapy with a combination of Cognitive Behaviour Therapy and Transactional Analysis, etc.].</p>
     <p>I'm passionate about providing a safe and supportive space for growth and healing.
 Whether you're dealing with anxiety, depression, stress, or other life challenges, I’m here to help.</p>
 </section>